google/WebFundamentals/src/content/en/fundamentals/web-components/customelements.md

     class FancyDrawer extends AppDrawer {
       constructor() {
-        super(); // always call super() first in the ctor.
-This also calls the extended class' ctor.
+        super(); // always call super() first in the constructor.
+This also calls the extended class' constructor.
         ...
       }